 The NMSU Department of Journalism and Media Studies offers coursework in a variety of professional disciplines.
 Areas of emphasis include advertising, broadcasting, news-editorial, photojournalism and public relations/strategic communications.

-Check out the latest NMSU Journalism and Mass Communications Bachelor of Arts degree map for a step-by-step guide to completing your degree in eight semesters.
+Read more about our areas of emphasis below and check out the latest NMSU journalism and media studies degree roadmap for a step-by-step guide to completing your degree in eight semesters.

 Utilizing in-house public television and radio station facilities, our students get to learn in a real-world setting with state-of-the-art equipment.
-Journalism students may elect to complete the entire sequence of broadcasting classes, or only some of the courses.
+Students may elect to complete the entire sequence of broadcasting classes, or only some of the courses.
 These courses emphasize television journalism, video production and on-air performance.

-At NMSU, all journalism students will learn basic news writing and will have the opportunity to gain advanced experience in news reporting and publishing for both print and online journals.
+At NMSU, all journalism students learn basic news writing skills and will have the opportunity to gain advanced experience in news reporting and publishing for both print and online journals.
 Courses in news editing, print media design and multimedia round out preparation for careers in print and online news media.

 Our program is driven by the idea that images and words are natural allies and to use them both with a high degree of precision and skill is a process that requires learning the language of vision.
-Using this language well enhances any publication’s intention of clear and readable communication about news and ideas that matter to journalism consumers.
+Using this language well enhances any publication’s goal of providing clear, readable and relevant news and information.